adobe/brackets/README.md

 * repro steps, actual and expected results
 * link to test files (you can create a gist on [gist.github.com](https://gist.github.com/) if that's convenient)

-More details can be found [here](https://github.com/adobe/brackets/wiki/How-to-Report-an-Issue).
+More details how to file an issue can be found [here](https://github.com/adobe/brackets/wiki/How-to-Report-an-Issue).
 For feature requests, go ahead and file them in the issue tracker; they'll be converted to user stories on the [public Brackets backlog*](http://bit.ly/BracketsBacklog).